NervanaSystems/neon/doc/source/design.rst

   * A layer infers input shape from previous layers and initializes buffers accordingly.
   * Pre-allocating activation buffers allows buffer reuse and reduces memory usage.
-  * Buffers will be reinitalized during the next fprop if the layer is reinstantiated.
+  * Buffers will be reinitialized during the next fprop if the layer is reinstantiated.

 * Parameter layers (``Linear``, ``Bias``, ``Convolution``, and ``BatchNorm``) maintain their own parameters ``W``, gradients ``dW``, and states ``states`` (for the optimizer).